aldelb/non-verbal-behaviours-generation/README.md

 You can also directly recover the extracted and align features.

 1. Create a directory './data/mosi_data' and inside it, a directory "Features".
-2. Download the files found in [this drive](https://drive.google.com/drive/folders/1ZEV_I7qQTPlKRULAZ90Nf6P9C7yU6rQZ?usp=sharing) and place them in the repository "Features".
+2. Download files found in [this drive](https://drive.google.com/drive/folders/1ZEV_I7qQTPlKRULAZ90Nf6P9C7yU6rQZ?usp=sharing) and place them in the repository "Features".

 ### Models training
 1. In the directory "generation", you will find "params.cfg".
-It is the configuration file to customize the model before training.
+It is the configuration file to customise the model before training.
-To learn what section need to be change go see [the configuration file](docs/config_file.md).
+To learn what section needs to be change go see [the configuration file](docs/config_file.md).
 2. You can conserve the existing file or create a new one.
-3. In the conda console, train the model by executing "python train.py -params PATH/TO/CONFIG/FILE.cfg [-id NAME_OF_MODEL]" You can visualize the created graphics during training in the repository "generation/saved_models" or the one put in "saved_path" in the configuration file.
+3. In the conda console, train the model by executing "python train.py -params PATH/TO/CONFIG/FILE.cfg [-id NAME_OF_MODEL]" You can visualise the created graphics during training in the repository "generation/saved_models" or the one put in "saved_path" in the configuration file.

 ### Behaviours generation
 1. In the conda console, generate behaviours by executing "python generation/generate.py -epoch [integer] -params PATH/TO/CONFIG/FILE.cfg -dataset mosi".
-The behavious are generated in the form of 3D coordinates and intensity of facial action units.
+The behaviours are generated in the form of 3D coordinates and intensity of facial action units.
 These are csv files stored in the directory "generation/data/output/MODEL_PATH" or the one put in "output_path" in the configuration file.

-- -epoch : during training, if you trained on 100 epochs, recording every 10 epochs, you must enter a number within [10;20;30;40;50;60;70;80;90;99].
+- -epoch : during training, if you trained in 100 epochs, recording every 10 epochs, you must enter a number within [10;20;30;40;50;60;70;80;90;99].
 - -params : path to the config file.
 - -dataset : name of the considered dataset.